-(A) Each applicant for a license or license amendment or a renewal of a license that is listed in paragraphs (F)(1) to (F)(5) of this rule, shall submit to the department the application with a separate document entitled "applicant's environmental report" or "supplement to applicant's environmental report" with copies in an amount specified in the appendix to this rule.
+(A) Each applicant for a license or license amendment or a renewal of a license that is listed in paragraphs (F)(1) to (F)(5) of this rule, shall submit to the department the application with a separate document entitled "applicant's environmental report" or "supplement to applicant's environmental report."
 The applicant's environmental report shall contain the information specified in this rule.
 If the application is for an amendment to or a renewal of a license for which the applicant has previously submitted an environmental report, the supplement to applicant's environmental report may be limited to incorporating by reference, updating or supplementing the information previously submitted to reflect any significant environmental change, including a change resulting from operational experience or a change in operations or proposed decommissioning activities.
 If the applicant is a contractor of the United States department of energy that is licensed by the state of Ohio for the possession and use of radioactive materials, the environmental report may be in the form of either an environmental impact statement or an environmental assessment, as appropriate.
 An applicant may submit a supplement to an environmental report at any time.

 (B) The environmental report shall contain a description of the proposed action, a statement of its purposes, a description of the environment affected, and discuss all of the following:

 (1) The radiological impact of the proposed action on the environment;